Understanding Alberta’s New Plan to Reward ‘Good’ Drivers

 A: Insurers consider several factors, including driver behaviour, when calculating each individual’s auto insurance premium — this has not changed.

-What is new is the maximum increase that an insurer can apply to an auto insurance premium upon renewal; under this new plan, the increase for ‘good’ drivers cannot exceed 3.7%.
+What is new is the maximum increase that an insurer can apply to an auto insurance premium upon renewal; under this new plan, the increase for ‘good’ drivers cannot exceed 7.5% in 2025 and 2026.

 A: The ‘good’ driver cap applies to the total premium and is inclusive of all coverages if they’ve been on your policy since your last renewal.
 If you’ve added coverages since your last renewal, the rate cap won’t apply until your next renewal.